datacommonsorg/docsite/README.md

 ## Navigation

-The navigation bar is generated automatically from the Jekyll "front matter" at the top of each Markdown file.
-See https://jekyllrb.com/docs/front-matter/ for details.
+The navigation bar is generated automatically from the YAML "front matter" at the top of each Markdown file.
+See [Using YAML front matter](https://docs.github.com/en/contributing/writing-for-github-docs/using-yaml-frontmatter) for details.

 ## Build locally